-Though a number of states will launch without a connection to a state database, the costs and risks associated with manual review will be mitigated by the establishment of federal database connections, as consumers in all states will be checked against federal database sources.
+Though a number of states have launched without a connection to a state database, the costs and risks associated with manual application review have been mitigated by the establishment of federal database connections, which have nationwide coverage.

-To date, USAC has a live database connection to the United States Department of Housing and Urban Development (HUD) database, providing eligibility confirmations for consumers receiving Federal Public Housing Assistance.
+USAC has federal database connections with the Centers for Medicare & Medicaid Services (CMS), providing eligibility confirmations for consumers receiving Medicaid, and the United States Department of Housing and Urban Development (HUD), providing eligibility confirmations for consumers receiving Federal Public Housing Assistance.